Skip to content

 symbol_library Optional[SymbolLibrary]

 Symbol library used to determine token types and precedences during infix reconstruction.
-If None with "infix" notation, the output may contain redundant parentheses.
+If None with "infix" notation, a UserWarning is issued and the output may contain redundant parentheses.

 None